Spanish Omelet – You either love it or hate it and my husband Bill really LOVES it! Me, I can’t even stand the smell, ha-ha!

 - 1 parsley sprig for garnish

 - In a small bowl, beat the eggs, and season them with the salt and pepper.
 Set aside.

 - In the microwave, soften the onions, celery, and read peppers just a little, about 1 minute.

 - Warm the salsa in the microwave for 1 minute.

-- In a 6 or 8-inch skillet, heat the butter over medium high heat.
+- In a 6-inch skillet, heat the butter over medium high heat.

-- Pour in the eggs, letting it set for a few minutes, until the eggs begin to puff up around the edges.
+- Pour in the eggs and let them set for a few minutes until the eggs begin to puff up around the edges.
 Use a spatula to keep the edges nice and round.
 Lift the pan a few inches from the heat source and swirl the pan a few times.

 - Return the pan to the heat source and spoon the warm salsa, the vegetables, Spanish olives and chopped parsley into the center of the eggs.
 Sprinkle the cheeses on top of the salsa mixture and continue cooking for 1 minute, or until the bottom of the omelet is firmly set.